CSU Policy: Cost Transfers on Sponsored Projects

 POLICY STATEMENT

 Proper management of funds is essential to uphold the fiduciary responsibilities of the University.
-Frequent, late, and inadequately documented and unexplained transfers, especially those that involve sponsored projects with overruns or unexpended balances, raise serious questions about the propriety of the transfers, and may result in expenditure disallowances and/or subsequent reduction in funding.
+Frequent, late, and inadequately documented and unexplained transfers, especially those that involve sponsored projects with overruns or unexpended balances, may raise serious questions about the propriety of the transfers, and may result in expenditure disallowances and/or subsequent reduction in funding.
 Knowledge of award and policy requirements and ongoing monitoring will improve the quality of financial reporting, improve compliance with regulatory requirements, and reduce the administrative burden and risks inherent in document corrections.

 Transferring costs between accounts will only be allowed if the transfer is in accordance with university policies and is also fully compliant with all contractual terms and conditions, agreements, and external regulations and guidelines.